ChetanXpro/chatgpt-telegram-bot/README.md

 ### How to install this bot ?

-- If You want to use database to store active users then use Main branch (You have to provide  mongoDb connection url)
+- If You want to use database to store active users then use Master branch (You have to provide  mongoDb connection url)
-- Or if you dont want to use database then checkout to other branch (no need to provide monogoDB connection url)
+- Or if you dont want to use database then checkout to bot-without-monogdb branch (no need to provide monogoDB connection url)

 - Clone This repo